 The Sturgeon Bay Fire Department’s mission is to protect life and property from fire, medical, and environmental emergencies for our community, through public education, code management, and incident response.

-The Department consists of fourteen career people: Fire Chief Tim Dietman on a 40-hour week schedule; Assistant Fire Chief Kalin Montevideo on a 40-hour week schedule; one part-time (24 hr) fire inspector, three lieutenants, and nine firefighters on a 24 hour a day, 56 hour a week schedule; and 15 part-time firefighters who are on call.
+The Department consists of fourteen career people: Fire Chief Tim Dietman on a 40-hour week schedule; Assistant Fire Chief Kalin Montevideo on a 40-hour week schedule; one part-time (24 hr) fire inspector, 20 hr a week Admin Assist.
+Brenda Curtis, three lieutenants, nine firefighters on a 24-hour a-day, 56-hour-a-week schedule; and 15 part-time firefighters who are on call.

 Lt.
 Matt Austad, Lt.
-Mike Smith, Lt.
-Brent Wiegand, FF Michael Frangipane, FF Michael Writt, FF Richard Soukup, FF Mark Smith, FF Mike Cihlar, FF Brian Hanson, FF Ethan Jorns, FF Mike Paye, FF Austin Gulley and Fire Inspector/FF Shane Wautier.
+Brent Wiegand, Lt.
+Ethan Jorns, FF Michael Frangipane, FF Michael Writt, FF Richard Soukup, FF Mark Smith, FF Mike Cihlar, FF Brian Hanson, FF Mike Paye, FF Austin Gulley, FF Kory Nell, and Fire Inspector/FF Shane Wautier.

 Part-time personnel carry pagers and are on call at all times for major incidents and are on call every third week for minor incidents and working nights at the station.
-Part-time firefighters are required to train to the same level as career firefighters, this usually takes about five years.
 Part-time firefighters are given priority when career positions open up.

 All firefighters are required to become State Certified Firefighter I and State Certified First Responder/AED.
 Most Department members exceed the minimum requirements.
-Department members are also trained in cold water rescue techniques and confined space rescue.
+Department members are also trained in cold water rescue techniques, shipboard firefighting, high-angle, trench rescue, and confined space rescue.

 - WSFCA – Wisconsin State Fire Chief’s Association